 The Department of Health and Human Services (HHS) releases Poverty Guidelines.

 ♦ Enrollment for 2023 coverage uses the 2022 FPL numbers.

 The exception being Alaska and Hawaii where the FPL is higher.

-Income needed to qualify for a Subsidy for 2020 coverage year is based upon 2019 FPL.
+Income needed to quality for a Subsidy for 2023 coverage year will be based upon 2022 FPL.

 |# in Household||100% FPL||138% FPL||300% FPL||400% FPL|

 Important Income Levels

 Between 100% and 400% FPL

 ♦ In all states you qualify for premium tax credits that will lower your monthly premium for a Marketplace health insurance plan.

 ♦ You would normally not receive any assistance.
 But the American Rescue Plan Act of 2021 and the Inflation Reduction Act (IRA) of 2022 changed this through the end of 2025.